 For those who want to change their financial situation for the better, starting a business is a popular option and the UK plays host to nearly 6 million small and medium-sized enterprises (SMEs).
 From construction contractors and lawyers to vehicle dealers and local retailers, there’s money to be made in the UK but it can be difficult to get started and setting up a business isn’t always cheap.
 If you don’t already have the financial resources to set off on your entrepreneurial journey, sourcing funds from elsewhere will be essential.
 Whilst it is possible to seek a business loan from high street banks and building societies, applicants will be required to jump through some fairly significant hoops – including impressing the bank manager, and a personal loan could be easier to get.

-For those frustrated with traditional lenders, there are alternatives for funding business growth and personal loans are among those most frequently sought out.
+For those frustrated with traditional lenders, there are alternatives for funding business growth and personal loans for bad credit are among those most frequently sought out.
 Many small business owners treat their business and personal finances as one and the same, and so extending that relationship to borrowing may not be as unnatural as it seems.
 Here we look at some of the key information for business owners considering using a personal loan to support or grow their venture.

 Why get a personal loan over a business loan?